When to start introducing solid foods

 - Sit up straight.
 Make sure your baby is sitting up straight so that they are able to explore foods better and are less likely to choke.

 - Offer different foods.
-Babies like to choose for themselves and sometimes take their time getting used to different foods, so offer a small amount lots of times to let them gradually get used to new foods.
+Babies like to choose for themselves and sometimes take their time getting used to different foods.
+Offer new foods often and your baby will gradually get used to them.